Flotterstone, Pentland Hills Visitor Guide

 • Turnhouse Hill (506 m) (1,660 ft)

-The visitor centre at Flotterstone is the starting point for many walkers as they venture into the hills with an easily accessible car park on-site along with toilets and a small café, and the route to Turnhouse Hill is clearly marked on information panels if you want to get your bearings before setting off.
+The visitor centre at Flotterstone is the starting point for many walkers as they venture into the hills, with an easily accessible car park on-site which has toilets and a small café.
+The route to Turnhouse Hill is clearly marked on information panels in the car park if you want to get your bearings before setting off, which I recommend doing as it’s easy to take the wrong route due to the path branching off in different directions at several points.

 Flotterstone Pentland Hills